CutieCity/guide/docs/self-hosting/object-storage.md

 Make sure to keep these credentials safe!
-They're what'll give your Mastodon instance the ability to create and destroy objects in your Storj project, and you definitely don't want that power to fall into the wrong hands. :kitty_eyes:
+They're what'll give your Mastodon instance the ability to create and destroy objects in your Storj project, and you definitely don't want that power to fall into the wrong hands.
+:zerotwo_yikes:

 ### Getting a link-sharing key